Fire Safety Equipment to Keep in Your Home

 Carbon monoxide (CO) is an odorless, colorless and tasteless gas.
 It is produced any time that you burn fuel such as lighting a grill, using a fireplace, turning on a gas range, using a furnace and more.
 If too much carbon monoxide builds up inside of your home, it can result in flu-like symptoms.
 Inhaling too much carbon monoxide can have devastating effects, so it is important to have multiple carbon monoxide alarms to alert you if levels get too high.
 CO alarms should be installed on every level of your home, as well as outside each sleeping area and inside every bedroom.

 Smoke alarms are essential in detecting fires to give you and your family an early warning.
 Installing the proper number of smoke detectors can make all of the difference in the safety for you and your family.
-Make sure that you have a working smoke alarm installed on every level of your home, as well as outside of any sleeping areas and inside every bedrooms.
+Make sure that you have a working smoke alarm installed on every level of your home, as well as outside of any sleeping areas and inside every bedroom.
 You should also test that your smoke and CO alarms are working at least once per month and change the batteries every six months.

 Fire extinguishers play a vital role in fire safety.
 If a fire erupts in your home and you catch it in an early stage, you can opt to use a fire extinguisher to put it out.
 Fire extinguishers should only be used on small fires.
 You should also only use one if you are educated on how to use one and are using the proper type of extinguisher for the type of fire.
 Keep fire extinguishers on every level of your home, as well as in the kitchen and garage.